Columbus Ohio

 He likes to have the living bump into his presence in the hallways.

-Another tour guide walked into an older gentleman, wearing a flannel shirt, who immediately disappeared, much to his shock.
+Another tour guide once walked into an older gentleman, wearing a flannel shirt, who immediately disappeared, much to his shock.

-The Female Entity Grace Bird Kelton
+The Spirit of Grace Bird Kelton

 She has been known to look after the staff, check up on their efforts and support them.

+Everything has its place.
 Items have been reported missing, and found in odd places, like a locked cabinet.

 If the cleaning chores aren’t done to her satisfaction, the staff will find cleaning materials left out for them the next day.

 A male friend of one of the docents thought the existence of ghosts was poppycock, razzing his female friend who worked as a tour guide.
-He went up to Grace’s room, and was scared when a really cold spot went right through him.

 One tour guide had a pair of women who talked all the way through her tour until they came to the dining room.
-As they yakked away in front of the china cabinet, the cabinet door suddenly swung out, hitting them both on their rear ends!

-The Male Entity Oscar Kelton
+The Spirit of Oscar Kelton

-Other appearances
+Other Appearances

 Footsteps have been heard, coming from the attic area.

-Both the entities of Sophia and especially Grace like to attend weddings and receptions of the living, which take place here.
+The spirits of Sophia and especially Grace like to attend weddings and receptions of the living, which take place here.

 Sophia loved to plan social events.
+Attending them would be the polite thing to do as the matriarch.

-As Grace never got married, perhaps she has regrets, but is happy to enjoy other couples/special days.
+As Grace never got married, perhaps she has regrets, but is happy to enjoy other couples’ special days.

 STILL HAUNTED?